Skip to main content

 General info

 Join this exclusive two-day advanced training focused on the intricacies of robotic-assisted esophagectomy (RAE).
-Led by world-renowned experts Prof. Dr. Jelle Ruurda and Prof. Dr. Richard van Hillegersberg, this course is designed for upper GI surgeons with significant robotic experience, looking to refine their technique and deepen their understanding of esophageal cancer surgery using the da Vinci platform.
+Led by world-renowned experts Prof. Dr. Jelle Ruurda, Prof. Dr. Peter Grimminger, Prof. Dr. Richard van Hillegersberg and Dr. Elke Van Daele this course is designed for upper GI surgeons with significant robotic experience, looking to refine their technique and deepen their understanding of esophageal cancer surgery using the da Vinci platform.

 Over the course of two full days, participants will gain hands-on experience with cadaveric models and a structured, step-by-step approach to both the abdominal and thoracic phases of RAE.
 With a strong focus on standardization and safety, you’ll master complex elements like port placement, tissue manipulation, conduit creation, and reconstruction techniques, guided closely by experienced faculty.